-During the installation, the user root is automatically added to the Double-Take Availability administrators security group.
+During the installation, the user root is automatically added to the Double-Take administrators security group.
 If you want to add other users or remove root, you will need to modify the security group configuration for each source and target server.
-See Security for more details on the security groups and the privileges granted to each group.
+See Security on page 209 for more details on the security groups and the privileges granted to each group.

-- 1. Start DTSetup. - 2.
+- 1. Start DTSetup.
+See Running DTSetup on page 31. - 2.
 Select Setup tasks. - 3.
 Select Add/Remove users to Double-Take groups. - 4.
 Select the necessary menu options to add or remove groups to the administrator or monitors group as needed, and specify the user name when prompted. - 5.
 When you have completed your security group modifications, press Q as many times as needed to return back to the main menu or to exit DTSetup.